Klapmeier brothers: 2000s: SR22, success and company growth, Vision Jet, recession

-By the middle of 2003, the SR22 had become the highest-selling general aviation aircraft in the world, beating out even that of Cessna Aircraft and achieving the brothers' lifelong dream.
+By the middle of 2003, the SR22 had become the highest-selling general aviation aircraft in the world, beating out even that of Cessna Aircraft and achieving the brothers' childhood dream.
 Cirrus had more than 600 employees then; two years later that number would reach to over 1,000.
 The company was quickly expanding.
 Success for the Klapmeier brothers continued when they received the prestigious 2004 Ernst & Young Entrepreneurs of the Year Award for Manufacturing.

 In 2006, Cirrus accomplished all-time record deliveries, celebrating their 3,000th SR-series aircraft off the production line only seven years after deliveries commenced, something that no other aviation company had done in the last half-century.
 Thirty-five special edition turbocharged SR22s were released that same year.
 They were entitled "Signature Editions", and came with several additional features including the signatures of both Alan and Dale imprinted on the plane's cowling.
 In June 2007, the Klapmeiers—along with vice president of advanced development Mike Van Staagen—unveiled their next design, "The-Jet by Cirrus" (now known as the Vision SF50), a single-engine, composite, seven-seat very light jet aircraft, also intended to be equipped with the company's CAPS parachute.
 The first flight of the jet prototype occurred on July 3, 2008.

 In September 2008, the global sales slump in piston-engined aircraft impacted the company and they laid off 100 workers, 8% of their workforce.
 This included 79 people at the main plant in Duluth, Minnesota, and 29 employees at the composite construction plant in Grand Forks, North Dakota.
 After this round of layoffs, Cirrus had 1,230 employees remaining.
 Alan, the then-CEO, announced in October 2008 that due to the economic recession and resulting lack of demand for Cirrus aircraft, the company was moving to a three-day work week.
 He reported that sales were down 10% over the same period in the previous year.
 Compared to the industry average in that same period, sales were down 16%.

 Cirrus eliminated 208 employee positions in the fall of 2008 and cut aircraft production from 14 to 12 aircraft per week in response to the economic situation.
 In November of that year, the company announced that it would furlough about 500 production employees to allow for reductions in excess stock of aircraft produced.

 On December 18, 2008, it was made public that chief operating officer Brent Wouters would replace Alan as CEO effective February 1, 2009.
 Alan continued as chairman of the board with Dale as vice-chairman.